PeterMarshall29/book1/_sources/jupyternotebooks/char_and_string.md

 	return 0;
 }
 ```
 There are a few ways to convert an integer to a string - a template can be used.
-Templates are discussed later.

-If the following code is placed at the beginning of the program (after the #include directives) or in a {term}`header file`, then .
+This code creates a generic template for conversion to a string - we will circle back to how it works - for now, without explanation, if the following code is placed at the beginning of the program (after the #include directives) or in a {term}`header file`, then we gain access to a `to_sting()` function as shown.

 ```{code-block} c++
 template<class T> std::string to_string(const T& input)